 What does conveyancing involve?

-A conveyancer’s tasks will include reviewing all the legal documents and starting the necessary local authority and environmental searches, such as checking for flood risks and planning permission.
+- Start the local authority and environmental searches, checking for things like flood risks and planning permission

-The conveyancer will also check the contracts drawn up by the seller’s conveyancer, liaise with the mortgage lender to ensure all the necessary information has been provided, pay all the related fees and register you as the new owners of the property with the Land Registry.
+- Pay all the related fees and register you as the new owners of the property with the Land Registry

-The conveyancing process starts when your offer is accepted on a property and ends when the money has been transferred to complete the purchase and receive the keys.
-It can often take several months.
+The process starts when your offer is accepted on a property and ends when the money has been transferred to complete the purchase.
+That’s when you get the keys.

-What are the dangers of doing it yourself?
+What are the dangers of doing conveyancing yourself?

-If you fail to spot a boundary dispute, for example, the purchase could fall through, which could have repercussions throughout the property chain.
+If you fail to spot a boundary dispute, for example, the purchase could fall through.
+And that could have repercussions throughout the property chain.